arturboronat/fma-atl-experiments/README.md

 This case study has been adapted from the ATL model-to-model transformation [Class2Relational](https://www.eclipse.org/atl/atlTransformations/#Class2Relational).

-The files used to run experiments can be found for ATL and for FMA-ATL below.
+The files used to run experiments for ATL and for FMA-ATL can be found below.

 ### ATL

 The experiment was run with ATL 3.6 (regular).

-#### Metamodels:
+#### Metamodels

 * Source: [Extended Class metamodel (ecore)](atl/metamodels/Class.ecore)

 <img src="./atl/metamodels/ClassMM.png" style="width:600px;">